roboconf/roboconf.github.io/en/user-guide/configuring-an-agent.md

 will be **net.roboconf.messaging.rabbitmq**.
 Generally, messaging configurations should have PIDs that begin with **net.roboconf.messaging**.

+> If the agent's **target-id** property is set to one of the *iaas-...* values, then
+> you do NOT have to configure other properties.
+They will be passed by the DM through cloud mechanisms (e.g. with CloudInit).

 There are 2 ways of updating the agent's configuration.
 Configuring the messaging is discussed on [this page](configuring-the-messaging.html).